Ways to Help Your Student

 The College strives to offer significant support and resources to students, but we know that navigating the various offices on campus and the services they offer can be overwhelming.
 Below are the offices and resources you and your student may find most valuable for academic success, physical and mental health, and community and residential life.
 We also encourage you to direct your student to the online Student Handbook.

-Interim Dean of Students Jim Terhune is the chief student affairs officer, and he and his colleagues provide programs and advising that support students in their academic success, personal development, social life, and the creation of a rich campus experience.
+Vice President and Dean of Students Jim Terhune is the chief student affairs officer, and he and his colleagues provide programs and advising that support students in their academic success, personal development, social life, and the creation of a rich campus experience.
 An open-door policy exists throughout the Dean’s Office, and each staff member is available to students for advice and consultation, interpretation of College policy, and appropriate referrals.

-Deans are assigned to work with students throughout their four years at Swarthmore.
+Class Deans are assigned to work with students throughout their four years at Swarthmore.
 Class deans are available for academic and personal advising and support and serve as a student’s first point of contact for information, advice, and referrals.

 We welcome information from parents that might be helpful in supporting your child.
 However, please note that, in accordance with the law and our Parental Notification Policy, there are types of information that we are only able to share after consent is received from your student.